PacketFabric/terraform-provider-packetfabric/examples/use-cases/backbone_virtual_circuit_mesh/README.md

 # Use Case:

-This use case shows an example on how to use the PacketFabric Terraform provider to automate the creation of a mesh of Backbone Virtual Circuit between the 6 ports.
+This use case shows an example on how to use the PacketFabric Terraform provider to automate the creation of a mesh of Backbone Virtual Circuits between 6 ports.

 ![Deployment Diagram](./images/diagram_mesh.png)